If you have been charged with a drink driving offence, the consequences you face can be serious.

 - Discharge the person on condition that they enter into an agreement to participate in an intervention program.
 The court will only consider an intervention program if that program may reduce the likelihood of further offending by promoting rehabilitation.

 In deciding whether to unconditionally dismiss a charge, the court considers the following factors:

 - Your character, antecedents, age, health and mental condition.
 If you have never committed an offence before and this is your first occasion, tell the court.
 If you have a job, work for charities, support a family or wider family members, it is all evidence of your good character.
 If you suffer from a health condition that requires you to drive to hospital or a doctor regularly, this too can be a significant factor suggesting that if you were disqualified from driving such penalty would be a more severe punishment in your instance.

 - The trivial nature of the offence.
 If you were charged with drink driving as a result of a random breath test, this is perhaps the most trivial form of the offence as no one was hurt.
-However, you may have a harder task of getting a section 10 if your actions caused an accident which injured someone.
+However, you may have a harder task of getting a section 10 dismissal or conditional release order if your actions caused an accident which injured someone.